oddbird/oddleventy/content/blog/2023/when-to-choose-a-progressive-web-app.md

-  and device integration opportunities of a native mobile app against the broad reach and lower cost of a responsive web app, and can't decide which is a higher priority for your digital product, don't despair.
+  and device integration opportunities of a native mobile app against the broad reach and lower cost of a responsive web app -- and can't decide which is a higher priority for your digital product -- don't despair.
   A progressive web app may be
   just the solution you need.
   This is part 3 of a three-part series unpacking the reasons to choose one platform over another.
-  Let's explore the progressive web app.
+  Let's explore progressive web apps.
 ---
 {% import 'embed.macros.njk' as embed %}

-If you haven't read parts 1 and 2 yet, you may want to start with the introduction to RWAs, PWAs, and Native Mobile Apps in part 1.
-There's also a comparison chart for quick reference.
+If you haven't read parts 1 and 2 yet, you may want to start with the introduction to responsive web apps, native mobile apps, and progressive web apps in [part 1](/2023/05/05/when-to-choose-a-responsive-web-app/) (along with a comparison chart for quick reference).

 **Read all three parts to compare app types:**